 - Stay Quiet – never speak to the insurance company without first consulting with an attorney.
 Insurance companies will try to get you to accept a low-ball “take it or leave it” offer.
 This is not in your best interest and is usually a fraction of what you need and deserve.
 Your attorney will protect your rights to compensation.
 Also, avoid saying things about your accident on social media.
 Social media posting can be detrimental to your case.

-If you have been injured in a car accident through no fault of your own, it is important to know that the law is on your side.
+If you have been injured and are wondering what to do after a car accident that wasn’t your fault, it is important to know that the law is on your side.
 You have a right to seek compensation for your injuries and for any damages that have occurred.
 Unfortunately, without an experienced lawyer on your side, you may not obtain the money you truly need to pay for all your medical expenses and lost wages.

-At the Rector Law Firm, our Colorado Springs personal injury attorneys have the experience and the resources to build a case that is designed to obtain maximum compensation for our clients.
+At Rector Stuzynski LLC, our Colorado Springs auto accident lawyers have the experience and the resources to build a case that is designed to obtain maximum compensation for our clients.
 We fight aggressively for our clients and for their future.
 Call us today at 719-578-1106 for a free initial consultation and review of your case.